Zwilling J. A. Henckels: Manufacturing process

 Henckels knives are manufactured in several ways.
 A large selection of knives in the range is forged from a single piece of high-carbon stainless steel, which is cold-hardened to improve stain resistance.
 This hardening process consists of cryogenic tempering and involves immersing the finished knife blades in liquid nitrogen.
 This process is required to get full hardness from most stainless knife steels, as it completes the conversion of austenite to martensite.
 The process of forging is intended to produce improved cutting-edge retention, weight, balance, and reduced opportunity for metal fatigue.
-Most of Zwilling's higher-end knives are manufactured in Solingen, Germany, while others, including Henckels-branded knives, are made in Spain and China.
+Most of Zwilling's higher-end knives are manufactured in Solingen, North Rhine-Westphalia, while others, including Henckels-branded knives, are made in Spain and China.

 Modern expansion

 In 1883, Graef & Schmidt opened a Zwilling/J.A.
 Henckels branch in New York.
 In 1909 Henckels set up its first subsidiary in the U.S., followed by Canada, the Netherlands, Denmark, Switzerland, Japan, Italy, France, Spain and China.
 In 2008, subsidiaries were set up in Great Britain and Brazil.